Skip to content

 • 18 Clever Ways to Promote Your Next Video

-• Why is No One Watching Your Content?
-And How to Fix it!
+• Why is No One Watching Your Content and How to Fix it!

-2. Choose A Thumbnail
+2. Choose An Eyecatching Thumbnail

 For example, which of these two images do you think makes a better thumbnail?